PayChan/bitcoin-payment-channels-taxonomy/bitcoin-payment-channels-taxonomy.md

 #### Redeeming a Commitment transaction

-To redeem a commitment transaction, Bob broadcasts the transaction with the following witness:
+To redeem a commitment transaction, Bob broadcasts the transaction with the following unlocking script:

 ```
 <Alice's sig> <Bob's sig> 1